iltuoconsulenteit/DocCropper/README.md

 DocCropper can apply a personal signature in two ways:

-1. **Image Stamp** – Use the `Sign` button shown below each processed page to upload and position a signature image.
+1. **Image Stamp** – Use the action menu below each processed page and choose `Sign` to upload and position a signature image.
 White backgrounds are automatically removed.
    Drag the previewed stamp on the page canvas, adjust its scale, then press **Add** to queue it for that page.
 Use **Save** to embed the placed stamps or **Discard** to cancel.